French 75 (Variation)

 The French 75 features aromas of the grape spirit, lemon, and wine, and it has a taste that marries Armagnac’s deep, dry flavors with sparkling wine’s bright effervescence balanced with lemon tartness and sugary sweetness.
 The aftertaste then features quite a bit of the wood-tinged flavors of the spirit, giving the whole cocktail an air of having been barrel-aged.

-Our Opinion of This Cocktail Recipe: We both thought this version was much more pleasant than the standard gin-based recipe, with the brandy offering a deeper and darker flavor that juxtaposed the brightness of the sparkling wine in a very pleasant way.
+Our Opinion of This Cocktail Recipe: We both thought this version of the French 75 was much more pleasant than the standard gin-based recipe, with the brandy offering a deeper and darker flavor that juxtaposed the brightness of the sparkling wine in a very pleasant way.
 And even though we’re both huge fans of gin, we’ll most likely be making this variation going forward.

 Which of our palates is yours most like?